Voting Record — John Gummer MP, Suffolk Coastal (10249)

 Commons26 Oct 2005Terrorism Bill — Second Reading minorityaye Rebel

-11 Apr 2005Stopped being a member of the Ecclesiastical Committee
+11 Apr 2005Stopped being Member, Ecclesiastical Committee

 Commons7 Feb 2005Serious Organised Crime and Police Bill — Abolish the offense of Blasphemy — rejected minorityno Rebel